 - An up-to-date email address to receive the ETIAS visa waiver.

-Personal information requirements
+Personal information requirements for ETIAS

 Travelers will need to enter a range of personal information to complete the ETIAS application form.
 The required information will include: